See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 - Prisca Trébucher, nutrition therapist ★★★★★

 These two microalgae are often compared, but they are complementary.
-Chlorella (Chlorella vulgaris) has an individualized nucleus with a chelating membrane — a property absent in spirulina — which gives it superior support in the elimination of heavy metals.
+Chlorella (Chlorella vulgaris) possesses an individualized nucleus with a chelating membrane - a property absent in spirulina - which gives it superior support in the elimination of heavy metals.
 Spirulina, on the other hand, is richer in phycocyanin (a blue antioxidant pigment) and is generally better tolerated at the start of a regimen.
 Chlorella is denser in chlorophyll and iron.
-Together, they cover a very complete nutritional spectrum.
+Together, they cover a very comprehensive nutritional spectrum.
 Discover also our high-quality organic spirulina.

 ❇️ To learn more about the benefits of chlorella, check out our blog articles: